 State owned and/or operated and/or contracted correctional facilities, as defined in Section 8.1, shall be located only in the O-I District south of VT Route 15 in the southwest quadrant of the Town.

-The Town finds that the disposal of solid waste and hazardous waste in Essex is appropriate only in the AR District, subject to conditional use review by the Board of Adjustment under Section 5.7 and site plan approval by the Planning Commission under Section 5.6.
+The Town finds that the disposal of solid waste and hazardous waste in Essex is appropriate only in the AR District, subject to conditional use review under Section 5.7 and site plan approval under Section 5.6.
 Further, the Town finds that the RPD-I District especially is not an appropriate location for said disposal because of the special consideration these Regulations provide for the RPD-I District.

 4.15 Temporary Uses and Structures: